 Here are some intermediate RAG interview questions that look at concepts in a deeper sense.

 Hybrid search amalgamates the strengths of sparse and dense retrieval methods.
 One can begin with a sparse method (like BM25) for quickly finding documents according to the keywords.
-A dense method (like BERT) can then be used to re-rank those documents by better understanding the context as well as meaning.
+A dense retrieval model using embeddings (such as Sentence Transformers, OpenAI embeddings, or BGE models) can then re-rank the documents based on semantic similarity and contextual understanding.
 This hybrid approach gives the sparse search speed with the dense methods' accuracy.

 This system mitigates misinformation and bias by using a two-step approach encompassing retrieval-based methods and generative models.
 The retrieval components are configured for prioritizing authoritative and credible sources when retrieving information from knowledge bases or document corpora.
 The generative model can be trained for cross-reference and validating the retrieved information prior to response generation.